morabah/health-7/done_prompt.md

 # Static Patient Dashboard UI Implementation (Prompt 3.7)

 ## Overview

 Implemented a static patient dashboard UI with placeholder data following the blueprint § 4.1, using shared UI primitives, lucide icons, token colors, and navigation links.

+---

+### Step 761 & 769: Fix ReferenceError for BookAppointmentSchema, Improve Error Logging, and Ensure ISO Date Formatting

+**Date:** 2025-05-10T12:54:01+03:00

+#### What was done:

+- **Fixed ReferenceError:**

+  - Imported `BookAppointmentSchema` from `@/types/schemas` in `/src/app/(platform)/book-appointment/[doctorId]/page.tsx`.
+  - This resolved the runtime ReferenceError that prevented form validation and submission.

+- **Improved Error Logging:**

+  - Enhanced the error logging in the booking form submission handler to always log error messages as strings and include stack traces when available.
+  - This makes debugging issues like ReferenceError much easier and ensures logs are always actionable.

+- **Ensured ISO Date Formatting:**
+  - Confirmed that date strings sent to the slot availability API are formatted as full ISO 8601 datetime strings (`YYYY-MM-DDTHH:mm:ss.sssZ`), matching backend Zod schema expectations.

+#### Files changed:

+- `/src/app/(platform)/book-appointment/[doctorId]/page.tsx`
+  - Added missing import for `BookAppointmentSchema`.
+  - Patched error logging in the form submission handler.
+  - Patched slot API date formatting.

+#### Impact:

+- Form submission no longer throws ReferenceError for missing schema.
+- Error logs are now detailed and developer-friendly.
+- Slot API calls now pass backend validation for date format.

+#### Next Steps:

+- Test booking flow end-to-end to ensure no further runtime errors.
+- If new errors occur, logs will now provide clear details for rapid debugging.

+---

+using shared UI primitives, lucide icons, token colors, and navigation links.

 ## Features Added

 1. **Dashboard Layout**

    - Welcome header section with placeholder username
    - Stats grid with four cards showing placeholder statistics
    - Appointment section with loading state
    - Profile information section with loading placeholders

 2. **UI Components**

    - Created a reusable StatCard component for dashboard metrics
    - Used shared Card and Button components from UI library
    - Implemented responsive grid layout (1 column on mobile, 2 on tablet, 4 on desktop)